carltheperson/advanced-js-objects/chapters/chapter-3.md

 console.log(obj) // { a: "A", b: "B" }
 ```

->💡 You can check if an Object is sealed with `Object.isSealed`
+>💡 You can check if an object is sealed with `Object.isSealed`
 >

 ### Object.freeze

-Freezing an Object makes it non-extensible and makes every property non-configurable *and* read-only.
-This effectively prevents the Object from being changed in any way.
+Freezing an object makes it non-extensible and makes every property non-configurable *and* read-only.
+This effectively prevents the object from being changed in any way.

 ```js
 const obj = { a: "A", b: "B" }